mmichelli/jpgs_to_kml/README.md

-SOSI to KML
+Folder of photos to KML
 ===========

-A basic folder of photos to .kml converter
+A folder of photos to .kml converter